oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 	![View IRIS table](images/iris-temp-table.png)

-2. On the notebook toolbar,click on the pie chart icon.
+2. On the paragraph notebook toolbar, click on the pie chart icon.
 The tabular data is now rendered in a pie chart.
 The size of each slice of the pie chart represents a fraction that is proportionate to the whole.
-It also depicts the percentage for each class.
-Hover your cursor over each slice to view additional details of the respective class that is displayed.
+It also depicts the percentage of each class.
+Hover your cursor over each slice to view additional details about the respective class it represents.

 	![pie-chart](images/pie-chart.png)

 3. You may also visualize this dataset in a box plot by clicking on the box plot icon.
 The box plot shows the data distribution of the 3 classes - Setosa, Versicolor, and Virginica.
-Hover your cursor over each slice to view additional details such as the inter-quartile ranges and quartiles, outliers (additional customization required) and so on.
+Hover your cursor over each slice to view additional details such as the inter-quartile ranges and quartiles, outliers (additional customization required) and so on for each class.
+This box plot displays the data for one property (sepal length) for the three classes.
+You can customize the box plot view all the properties of the three classes.

 	Visualization of the data in a box plot.